Skip to content

 False

-The safety a car provides during a thunderstorm comes from its metal body, not its rubber tires.
-Lightning can travel over a kilometer through air; a few centimeters of rubber offers no barrier against hundreds of millions of volts.
+The safety a car provides during a thunderstorm comes from its metal body acting as a protective shell, not from its rubber tires acting as insulation.
+Lightning can travel more than a kilometer through open air, so a few centimeters of rubber offers no meaningful barrier against a discharge carrying hundreds of millions of volts.

 The tongue is the strongest muscle